 - A government that is generally not too involved in people’s lives

 Sounds almost too good to be true, doesn’t it?
 Panama boasts all of these advantages and moving there is EASY.

 I was glad to spend some time there as the Coronavirus crisis went into overdrive in Europe.

 A few years ago, the government instituted the so-called “Friendly Nations Visa,” which gave preferential treatment to citizens of 50 countries seeking residence in Panama.
 In addition to North America, many European and Asian nations, and even South Africa.
 Other nationalities have different options, more on that below.

-All citizens of these 50 countries need to do is to create a local Panama corporation, open a corporate bank account, and deposit between $5,000 – 10,000 USD.
-They can keep that money in the bank, or buy real estate with it, or invest that money in something like forestry.
+All citizens of these 50 countries need to do is to create a local Panama corporation, open a corporate bank account, and deposit between $5,000.
+They can keep that money in the bank, buy real estate with it, or invest that money in something like forestry.

 Next thing you know, you are a permanent resident of beautiful Panama.
 This means that whatever happens back home, be it an economic crisis, political turmoil, war, or wealth confiscating taxes, you can move to Panama and enjoy the same rights as Panamanians with the exception of voting.

 It’s the perfect plan B. Sovereign Man has a good write-up on it.